aco950/aws-cloud-prac-notes/04_aws_integrated_services.md

     * Can also be archived.
     * Events are audited/logged (you can see who did what and when).
   * Dashboards for visualization

+## Amazon CloudFront
+* CDN (Content Delivery Network)
+* Allows you to leverage multiple locations around the world to deliver your content, thus allowing your users to interact with your application in a lower latency.
+* AWS Global Infrastructure:
+  * Edge Locations (80 locations worldwide and growing)
+  * Regional Edge Caches (10 locations worldwide)
+    * CloudFront caches content here, for reduced latency.
+    * If, for example, your web server crashes, content can still be served from the cache.
+* Easy to get started
+* Deep integration with existing AWS services
+* Cost-effective
+* Use cases:
+  * Static asset caching
+  * Live and on-demand video streaming
+  * Security and DDoS protection
+  * Dynamic and customized content
+  * API acceleration
+  * Software distribution

 ## AWS CloudFormation
 - Simplifies the task of repeatedly and predictably creating groups of